brien17/WordSuggestionEngine/README.md

 * Print out the list with each word on its own line

 ## Getting started
-The easiest way to use this program is Torun it at my repl available here: https://repl.it/@cbrien17/WordSuggestionEngine
+The easiest way to use this program is to run it at my repl available here: https://repl.it/@cbrien17/WordSuggestionEngine